thirumurthis/spring-boot-example/sb_eureka_h2_order_payment_ms/ReadMe.md

         - hystrix.stream
 ```

-   - Once the Service starts successfully, use the url to validate if service  is up `http://localhost:8801/actuator/hystrix.stream`.
+   - Once the gateway api Service starts successfully, use the url `http://localhost:8801/actuator/hystrix.stream` to check if service is up
    - The Circuit breaker configuration in the filters, invokes the fallback url in case if service is down.